blazium-engine/blazium-docs/tutorials/scripting/gdscript/gdscript_styleguide.rst

 .. note::

-    Godot's built-in script editor uses a lot of these conventions by default.
+    Blazium's built-in script editor uses a lot of these conventions by default.
 Let it help you.

 Here is a complete class example based on these guidelines: